One of Ukraine’s earliest IT companies

 2013

-Clone renames again — now LLC "Softline Group Ukraine".
-Effectively part of the Russian Softline Group
+The clone changes its name again — now LLC “Softline Group Ukraine”, effectively part of the Russian Softline Group

 2000–2010

-A series of R&D projects commissioned by the Ministry of Defence of Ukraine, carried out by specialists who now work at Softline
+A series of R&D projects commissioned by the Ministry of Defense of Ukraine and carried out by specialists who are now part of Softline

 2013

 Implementation of Alliance standards.
-US Army experience incorporated into platform development
+U.S. Army experience was incorporated into platform development

 2014